 Saara’s work encompasses a wide range of fields including community care, legal aid provision, housing, prison law, education, public procurement and human rights law.
 She is regularly instructed by both claimants and public authorities in judicial review actions.

 She has a strong foundation in public law having represented both claimants and the Home Office in the First-tier and Upper Tribunals, and Administrative Court.

-Saara was appointed to the Attorney General’s C Panel of Counsel, effective from February 2016.
+Saara is a member of the Attorney General’s C Panel of Counsel.

-Saara writes on public law issues and authored the Judicial Review updates for the Solicitors’ Journal for three years.
+Saara authored the Judicial Review updates for the Solicitors’ Journal for three years.

 - Constitutional & Administrative Law Bar Association